+www.saanys.org 14

+Question

+Question

+13

 STATE OF THE PROFESSION

-"We need incentives to stay in our positions, or... honestly...the whole thing is about to collapse.
+"We need incentives to stay in our positions, or...honestly...the whole thing is about to collapse.
 I don't know a single administrator who isn't thinking about balling it up and calling it a career."

 In fact, 33 percent of respondents indicated that their retirement plans have been accelerated because of the pandemic.
 Further, the data shows that 36 percent of all responding members plan on retiring within the next five years.

 Perhaps in relation to plans of early retirement is the support that administrators are or are not getting from their district offices and supervisors.
 "We essentially were told we should be available 24/7.
-I've fielded calls, conducted contact tracing, and closed classes (contacted families, transportation, staff, etc...) all during nights and weekends."
-Reports of two years of evening and weekend work were common among respondents, yet, when asked, Have these additional work hours for administrators such as yourself been addressed in negotiations / collective bargaining / COVID stipend pay or comp pay?" - a resounding 85 percent reported, "No," the consistent extra work has not been compensated for.
+I've fielded calls, conducted contact tracing, and closed classes (contacted families, transportation, staff, etc.) all during nights and weekends."
+Reports of two years of evening and weekend work were common among respondents; yet, when asked, "Have these additional work

+hours for administrators such as yourself been addressed in negotiations / collective bargaining / COVID stipend pay or comp pay?" - a resounding 85 percent reported "no," the consistent extra work has not been compensated for.
 Commented one respondent, "We attempted to get a stipend last year but our district denied it, which felt like a huge slap in the face."

-THE BOTTOM LINE

-This survey of the SAANYS membership was telling.
+THE BOTTOM LINE This survey of the SAANYS membership was telling.
 Our members are tired, overworked, and stressed about so much.
-Student mental health and wellbeing, academic supports, staffing shortages and morale, keeping up with ever-changing COVID rules and regulations, and the sheer time and energy it continues to take for school administrators to manage it all weighs heavily.
+Student mental health and well-being, academic supports, staffing shortages and morale, keeping up with ever-changing COVID rules and regulations, and the sheer time and energy it continues to take for school administrators to manage it Have you noticed an increase in student behavioral issues this year, now that most students are back in school buildings?

+all weigh heavily.
 "My own well-being is at the bottom of the list of things that get addressed," said one administrator.
 "This includes the most basic of needs - eating right, sleeping right, managing stress often on my own."
 The survey shows that school administrators are most definitely "under pressure" and need support from all levels, especially now, so that they in turn can support the many needs of their school communities.
 One respondent summed it up: "I would like to get back to the job of education, both with staff and students."